TCAD - Synopsys

 Geant4 - CERN

-Geant4 is an open-source C++ simulation toolkit developed by CERN for modeling particle interactions with matter.
-It offers highly flexible physics model configurations across a wide energy range.
+Geant4 is an open-source C++ simulation toolkit developed at CERN for modeling particle interactions with matter.
+It offers highly configurable physics lists across a wide energy range.

-Geant4 is widely used in applications such as medical imaging, radiotherapy, space radiation analysis, and detector design.
-Users can customize experimental conditions and track secondary particle paths, energy deposition, and charge generation.
-It is particularly effective in simulating SEE phenomena in detectors and semiconductor components.
+Geant4 is widely used in medical imaging, radiotherapy, space-radiation analysis, and detector design.
+Users can customize experimental conditions and track secondary-particle paths, energy deposition, and charge generation.
+It is commonly used to model SEE in detectors and semiconductor devices.

 geant4